chumnend/doodle-it/README.md

 # Doodle It
-An in browser application for creating images
+A web application for drawing in the browser